karmaniverous/karmanivero.us/collections/_posts/2025-06-22-engineered-qualia.md

 Large Language Models ([LLMs](https://en.wikipedia.org/wiki/Large_language_model)) are powerful but prone to [confabulation](https://en.wikipedia.org/wiki/Confabulation): a fancy term for *making stuff up*.
 Ask a modern LLM a question it *shouldn't* know, and it might confidently provide a detailed answer that sounds plausible but is entirely fabricated.

+**H8ERS:** If you think this is just another AI mysticism piece, relax: I’m not theologizing.
+This is a concrete engineering proposal for self-monitoring in LLMs.
+The philosophical jargon is a metaphor, not a manifesto.
+{: .notice--warning}

 Humans do this too under certain conditions (neurologists use *confabulation* to describe memory-gap filling by patients), but in AI it’s a glaring reliability issue.
 Why do LLMs confabulate?
 In simple terms, today’s models have no genuine sense of **uncertainty** or “awareness” of their own knowledge gaps.
 They generate the most likely continuation of a prompt, even if that means smoothly **improvising facts**.
 Unlike a human expert who might say "I don't recall that detail," a vanilla LLM lacks an internal monitor to flag, "I'm just guessing here."

 What if we could give LLMs something akin to an **inner voice or eye**: a way to examine their own intermediate state and catch confabulations before they escape into the output?
 This is where the concept of *engineered qualia* comes in.